riccardolace/vhdl_toolbox/README.md

-# Welcome to the VHDL Toolbox: Build Better FPGA Designs!
+# Welcome to the VHDL Toolbox!

 This repository provides a rich collection of reusable VHDL components designed to streamline your FPGA design process.
 With a focus on quality and efficiency, the library offers a wide range of functionalities categorized for ease of use: